 You Don’t Have to Dread The Family Tree Assignment

-There are a myriad of other ways to handle the hard conversations surrounding family history focused assignments.
+There is a myriad of ways to handle the hard conversations surrounding family-history-focused assignments.
 It doesn’t have to be rife with such dread and anxiety for us parents.
 With a little preparation, a little advice from parents who have been through it already, and some creative problem-solving skills between you and your student, you can help your child claim ownership and voice in whatever way feels comfortable to her.